zhudavi2/SP2-HDM/README.txt

 Configurable settings:
 - SP2-HDM_Config.xml is the configuration XML file.
+- (V6) Control whether to disallow a country on the defending side of a war from occupying the home territory of a country on the attacking side, unless the occupying country is also currently in an offensive war against the owning country.
+- (V6) Approximate maximum distance, in degrees of latitude and longitude, that must lie between hostile units in order for them to engage in battle; this negates the tactic of excessively splitting one's military units to make it artificially difficult for hostile units to engage in battle.
+Thanks to Fenix for the code suggestion.
+- (V6) Control disablement of AMDS research, and disbanding any existing AMDS, when a country becomes fully occupied.
+- (V6) Control upkeep fee, as a percentage of default, for each military unit category (e.g., Infantry, Ground, Air, etc.).
+- (V6) Control disablement nuclear research, and reduction of existing nuclear tech levels, upon full military occupation.
+If the country doesn't already have all nuclear tech levels at 1 or greater, then it will have to restart nuclear research from the beginning.
 - (V5) Number of covert cells that a human player may assign to any one foreign country.
 Thanks to Fenix for the suggestion.
 The limit does not apply to AI-controlled countries.
 - (V5) Control whether an AI should always refuse to assume a human player's debt.
 - (V5) Effective damage radius of nuclear missiles.